How to Successfully Advertise on Social Media: A Step-by-Step Guideby: Dustin Hawley | Saturday January 12, 2019

 We hate to be the bearer of bad news, but we feel a sense of moral obligation to start this piece with the negative first.
 And the bad news is, it's tougher than ever to get your social content noticed.
 Changes to Google's search results pages have all but obscured organic content, especially on competitive commercial searches.
 Paid search CPCs are at all-time highs in established markets, and is rapidly growing in other verticals.
 The market for advertising on social media is both complex and somewhat overwhelming.

 You may be asking "What about organic reach on social media?"
 News flash: It's pretty much dead.
 More than half of all social media content gets zero shares, and less than 0.1 percent will be shared more than 1,000 times.
 Simply put, visibility on social is not easily attainable.
-Facebook, for example, changed their algorithm in 2016 so that users would see more content from their family and close friends, and less content from members who didn't fit into that category.
+Facebook, for example, changed their algorithm in 2016 so that users would see more content from their family and close friends and less content from members who didn't fit into that category.
 Which means that today more than ever, you're less and less likely to get your content in front of people who aren't related to you.

 Yes, the major social networks do offer advertising options to amplify your content and get it in front of more people.
 But not all of these options are necessarily a great fit for every brand or marketer.
 When thinking about which social networks to use for advertising, analyze which ones are performing well organically.
-Networks where your content naturally seems to strikes a chord with fans are an obvious choice for your social ad campaigns.
+Networks where your content naturally seems to strikes a chord with fans is an obvious choice for your social ad campaigns.

 But the question on many people's minds is "Where do I start?".
 While we have already led in with the difficulties that exist with advertising through social media, it's not all bad news.
 In fact, there are many great tactics you can deploy to generate results from your social advertising efforts.
 When properly implemented, social advertising can produce some of the best bang for your buck in your marketing ecosystem, and the potential ROI can be immeasurable.
 So for those looking for a resource for building effective social media advertising campaigns, look no further.
 Here's a step by step guide to successfully advertise on social media.